skip to Main Content

 The wild carrot plant has a sap that can cause an allergic reaction or rash in sensitive individuals when handled.
 It can also make the skin more sensitive to the sun and increase the risk of getting a sunburn.
 Wear gloves and long sleeves when handling the plant.
 Always wear sunblock and protective clothing when spending time in the sun.

-Large amounts of wild carrot may increase blood pressure and decrease the effectiveness of blood pressure medications.
+Large amounts of wild carrots may increase blood pressure and decrease the effectiveness of blood pressure medications.
 It may also interfere with blood pressure control during and after surgery.
-So, professionals advise patients to avoid wild carrot for several weeks prior to any scheduled procedure.
+So, professionals advise patients to avoid wild carrots for several weeks before any scheduled procedure.

 What to do if there is an exposure?